 The two minutes while the egg is cooking is GO TIME!
 You need to plate your muffins and bacon, so that the egg is ready to place on top.
 When removing my poached eggs, I turn them out onto some paper towels in my other hand to remove all of the water and then gently place them on my pre-assembled muffin and bacon plate.
 Finally, give your hollandaise a good stir, and pour it over the top of your assembled benny.

 Eggs Benedict Sauce – aka Hollandaise

-I don’t think we need to break down how to make the hollandaise sauce much here, but if your sauce breaks down, you’re fucked.
-Just kidding but follow the quick tips below and you’ll be fine.
+I don’t think we need to break down exactly how to make the hollandaise sauce much here, but if your sauce breaks down, you’ve got an issue.
+Just follow the quick tips below and you’ll be fine.
 Using an immersion blender often solves this problem.

-Eggs Benedict Quick Tips
+Eggs Benedict Quick Tips and Tricks

 For those of you who are “too busy” to read my rambling above, here are some quick tips to master Eggs Benedict:

 - ***Hollandaise sauce should always be kept over 140°F and for under two hours for food safety reasons.
 So making this hours in advance is not recommended at all.